 In order to ensure that PPC is aware of any problems that arise with infrastructure and can feed back to suppliers and planning authorities collective knowledge of such issues, it is important that there is an easy to use central point for the collection of information to monitor infrastructure issues in the parish.
-This will be created when Project 4 in Section 10 is implemented.
+This has now been created because Project 5 in Section 10 has already been implemented.

-Gas supply and waste management have not required any significant investigation in connection with this Plan, since no local issues have been raised in respect of them and, in any case, gas is expected to be phased out over the course of this Plan.
+Gas supply and waste management have not required any significant investigation in connection with this Plan, since no local issues have been raised in respect of them and, in any case, gas is expected to be phased out in the next decade.